You want the best vacuum cleaner. We can help.

 Power supply: Battery | Weight: 2.4kg | Bin size: 0.33Lm | Suction power: 20AW

-With AI smarts improving all the time and robotics increasingly as at home as on the production line, the sci-fi dream of having a little robot helper to potter about the house is increasingly becoming a reality.
-The Dyson 360 Eye is the vacuum cleaning company’s first effort in the space, and makes a good account of itself.
+With AI smarts improving all the time and robotics increasingly at home in the home, the sci-fi dream of having a little robot helper to potter about the house is fast becoming a reality.
+The Dyson 360 Eye is the vacuum cleaning company's first effort in the space, and makes a good account of itself.

-Considering its small size, it's surprisingly capable at sucking up the rubbish in your home and, when its battery gets low and it's time for a recharge, the 360 Eye will intelligently return to its charging station without any prompting.
+Considering its small size, it's surprisingly capable at sucking up the rubbish in your home, and when the battery gets low and it's time for a recharge, the 360 Eye will intelligently return to its charging station without any prompting.

-It’s a premium product, commanding a high asking price that’s best used as a supplement to your usual cleaning rota rather than a replacement.
-With the 360 Eye doing the rounds once every day, you’ll find that your home will need a “deep clean” vacuum session by your own hand far more rarely.
+It's a premium product, commanding a high asking price that's best used as a supplement to your usual cleaning rota rather than a replacement.
+With the 360 Eye doing the rounds once every day, you'll find that your home will need a "deep clean" vacuum session by your own hand far less often.

 But there's still room for improvement if the company ever make a second generation – the tall clearance makes it difficult for the 360 Eye to fit under furniture, a bigger bin would lessen the need to keep emptying it out, and a larger battery would give it a better chance of completing a whole-house sweep in one pass without a recharge session.

-The limitations of the wider product category taken into consideration, it’s a solid luxury cleaning product regardless.
+The limitations of the wider product category taken into consideration, this is a solid luxury cleaning product regardless.
 Bear in mind though that Dyson just announced its successor, the Heurist.

 iRobot Roomba 980 robot vacuum cleaner